massclown/HalfSwordTrainerMod/README.md

 ### Killing NPCs

 Does not work well at the moment and removed from the code.
+It still has a button in the UI, because editing the UI is a huge pain.

 ### Other good things
 * UE4SS also enables the Unreal Engine console, which can be shown by pressing `F10` or `@`.
 It is useful to change video settings that are not exposed in Half Sword original UI.
     * When you know which settings you like, you can save then in the game's `.ini` files in `%LOCALAPPDATA%\HalfSwordUE5\Saved\Config\Windows\Engine.ini` or other config files in that folder (so most probably in `C:\Users\%USERNAME%\AppData\Local\HalfSwordUE5\Saved\Config\Windows\`)
+    * Some examples of the settings you might want to change in those files (or in the console, on the fly) are:
+    ```
+    r.fog=0
+    r.atmosphere=0
+    r.AntiAliasingMethod=1
+    ```
 * UE4SS has a lot of useful functionality for game modders, read [their docs](https://docs.ue4ss.com/) and have fun.